Parcopa Overdose: An Introduction

 Treatment for a Parcopa Overdose

 The treatment for a Parcopa overdose may also vary, and there is no known antidote.
 If the overdose was recent, a healthcare provider may "pump the stomach" or administer certain medications to induce vomiting.
 Treatment may also involve supportive care, which consists of treating the symptoms that occur as a result of the overdose.
-For example, supportive treatment options for a Parcopa overdose may include:
+For example, supportive treatment options for a Parcopa overdose may include:- Fluids through an intravenous line (IV)

 - Careful monitoring of the heart, blood pressure, and breathing